mlabieniec/IonicPredictions/README.md

 - Store locally & Sync settings with the cloud using Amplify DataStore and AWS AppSync
 - PWA Splash Screen and add to home screen Icon for both iOS and Android

+> This app was demoed at re:Invent 2019, here is the talk/demo: https://t.co/bPEFO9Etww?amp=1

 <div style="text-align:center;">

 ![Demo Gif](./demo.gif)